What is Bloomberg?

 With over 325,000 users of Bloomberg in the Finance Services industry worldwide, the knowledge and experience you gain from access to the Bloomberg suite can provide an advantage when entering employment.

-Access to the Bloomberg Trading room when studying at De Montfort University opens a wide range of benefits both within your degree and in employment opportunities:
+Access to the Bloomberg Trading Room when studying at De Montfort University opens a wide range of benefits.
+Some of the benefits include, but are not restricted to: